Waujito/youtubeUnblock/README.md

 - `--trace` Maximum verbosity for debugging purposes.

+- `--instaflush` Used with tracing.
+Flushes the buffer instantly, without waiting for explicit new line.
+Highly useful for debugging crushes.

 - `--no-gso` Disables support for Google Chrome fat packets which uses GSO.
 This feature is well tested now, so this flag probably won't fix anything.

 - `--no-ipv6` Disables support for ipv6.
 May be useful if you don't want for ipv6 socket to be opened.